Malick Fofana: Lyon

+Sunderland

+On 1 September 2026, Fofana signed a long-term contract with Premier League side Sunderland.
+The transfer fee was reportedly £25.7m.

 International career

 Fofana is a youth international for Belgium, having first established himself as a regular goalscorer with the under-17 national team, with whom he played the 2022 UEFA European Under-17 Championship.

 In October 2024, Fofana received his first call-up to the senior Belgium national team for their 2024–25 UEFA Nations League matches against Italy and France.
 He debuted against the former opponent on 14 October.

 Personal life

 Born in Belgium, Fofana is of Guinean, French and Filipino descent.
 Fofana holds Guinean and French nationalities from his parents.